Apex Legends Guide for Best FPS and performance settings

 Adaptive Resolution FPS Target: 0.

-Typically, utilizing the adaptive resolution to gain fps is a poor choice because it lowers the quality of the game drastically.
+Typically, utilizing the adaptive resolution to gain fps is a poor choice because it drastically lowers the game’s quality.

 It’s greyed out as a result of our adaptive resolution being set to 0.

-If you want an FPS boost, you better turn this off.
+If you want an FPS boost, you’d want to turn this off.

 This setting is determined by the VRAM accessible in the settings of your graphic card.
 Bear in mind that any value past medium might affect the fps, so if you want to maximize your FPS boost, then you should choose 3GB even when you’ve got extra VRAM such as 4GB or 6GB.